Neorickettsia helminthoeca

-Neorickettsia helminthoeca is a bacterium in the Neorickettsia genus that causes Salmon poisoning disease.
+Neorickettsia helminthoeca is a bacterium in the Neorickettsia genus that causes salmon poisoning disease.

 Salmon poisoning disease

 Salmon poisoning disease (SPD) is a fatal disease of dogs and other canids caused by a rickettsial bacterium, Neorickettsia helminthoeca.
 It results from eating raw salmon, trout, or salamander and is common in the Pacific Northwest.
-These fish and amphibians are infected with the larvae of a fluke, Nanophyetus salmincola through an intermediate host, the snail Oxytrema plicifer.
-The larvae attaches to the intestine of the dog and the rickettsial bacteria are released, causing severe gastrointestinal disease and systemic infection.
+These fish and amphibians are infected with the larvae of a fluke, Nanophyetus salmincola through an intermediate host, the snail Juga plicifera (Oxytrema is an obsolete genus).
+The larvae attach to the intestine of the dog and the rickettsial bacteria are released, causing severe gastrointestinal disease and systemic infection.

 Neorickettsia elokominica, carried by the same fluke, causes a similar disease known as Elokomin fluke fever (EFF) in canids, bears, raccoons, and ferrets.

 Symptoms

 Symptoms of SPD begin about one week after eating the salmon and include vomiting, diarrhea, loss of appetite, depression, high fever, and enlarged lymph nodes.
 Untreated, mortality reaches 90 percent.
 Death occurs seven to ten days after symptoms begin.

 EFF has less severe symptoms than SPD, with less gastrointestinal signs and more lymph node involvement.
 The mortality in untreated cases is about 10 percent.

 A similar disease has been identified in Brazil.